evil0sheep/onedotzero/context.md

 # PXE Booting and Development Workflow

 To ensure a fast and efficient development cycle, we will adopt a two-phase approach for configuring the compute nodes.
-This allows for rapid iteration while developing Ansible playbooks, followed by the creation of a stable, fast-booting production environment.

-## Phase 1: Live Development & Testing

-The primary goal of this phase is to create and validate our Ansible playbooks.
-To achieve a fast feedback loop, we will PXE boot the compute nodes into a **live Ubuntu environment**.

-- **Process:** The node boots the standard Ubuntu Server ISO directly into a usable OS that runs entirely in RAM.
-No changes are made to the node's internal SSD.
-- **Workflow:** We can SSH into this live environment to repeatedly run and debug our Ansible playbooks.
-A simple reboot wipes all changes, providing a perfectly clean slate for testing the entire configuration process from scratch.
-This avoids the slow process of running a full OS installation for every minor change.
-- **Default Mode:** This "Live Boot" will be the default PXE boot option to facilitate easy development.

-## Phase 2: Golden Image Creation (Production)

-Once the Ansible playbooks are mature and reliable, we will create a "golden image" for production use.
-This provides fast, consistent, and centrally managed boots for the entire cluster.

-- **Process:**
-    1.  **Build:** On the control node, we will create a base Ubuntu 22.04 filesystem in a directory using a tool like `debootstrap`.
-    2.  **Configure:** We will use `chroot` to enter this directory and run our validated Ansible playbooks inside it.
-This configures the image with all necessary drivers, libraries, and software without needing a VM or a live boot.
-    3.  **Serve:** This configured directory (the "golden image") is then served over the network using NFS.
-- **Booting:** The compute nodes will PXE boot a kernel and initrd, which will then mount the NFS share as their root filesystem.
-The entire OS will run over the network from the golden image.
-- **Storage:** The internal SSDs on the compute nodes will be mounted separately (e.g., at `/models`) for persistent storage of large files like model weights, keeping the OS itself stateless.
+The nodes will boot a stateless "golden image" of Ubuntu 22.04 served via NFS.

+For our development phase, we will use OverlayFS to create a writable RAM disk on top of the read-only NFS root.
+This provides a "live" environment where we can repeatedly run and test Ansible playbooks on a clean, stateless system, as all changes are discarded on reboot.

+Once the playbooks are mature, we will enter the production phase by "baking" our configurations directly into the golden image.
+The nodes will then boot into a fully pre-configured, read-only state for maximum stability and performance.

-This two-phase strategy allows us to combine rapid, iterative development with a robust, scalable, and easily maintainable production cluster environment.
+This modern, flexible approach combines rapid, iterative development with a robust and scalable production cluster.
+For a complete technical breakdown of the implementation, please see [notes/overlay_fs.md](./notes/overlay_fs.md).

 # TODO
  0. ✅ Create an exaecutably python script `remote.py` in the CWD which takes command string as an argument, rsyncs the current working directory (~/workspace/onedotzero) to `control:~/remote/onedotzero`, connects to `control`, cd's to `~/remote/onedotzero`, and executes the command string in a shell.
 So, for example, `remote.py ls` and `ls` should always show the same directory state. `remote` is an ssh Host defined in `~/.ssh/config` currently pointing at `nuc` but lets use this abstraction always.